Roberto Pansera: Professional career

 Upon his return from the United States, he continued working with Fresedo, formed his own ensemble featuring the voice of Gloria Wilson—incorporating unconventional instruments—and conducted orchestras that accompanied singers such as Roberto Goyeneche, Néstor Fabián, Reynaldo Martín, Andrés Falgás, and Mercedes Sosa, including on recordings.
 He also worked in the academic sphere with Manuel Rego’s quintet and contributed to the tango album recorded by Plácido Domingo.
 Later, he composed, together with Fresedo and Roberto Lambertucci, the twelve tracks for the album Los 10 mandamientos (The 10 Commandments).

 In 1969, he recorded Barriada de tango with Roberto Florio and Yo pecador with Carlos Dante, for the Alanicky label.
 In 1970, he joined José Basso’s orchestra on a long tour of Japan, which also included violinists Oscar Rodríguez, José Fernández, Armando Husso, and José Singlia; bandoneonists Juan Carlos Bera, Eduardo Corti, and Lisandro Adrover; bassist Francisco de Lorenzo; and singers Alfredo Belusi and Carlos Rossi.
 They then spent quite some time in Venezuela, and upon returning to Argentina, he joined Mariano Mores’ orchestra, where he played several instruments and toured abroad multiple times.

-Victor Lavallén, Eduardo Lettera, and Roberto Pansera in Japan, 1992, on a tour with maestro Mariano Mores.

 He also traveled around the world with the show Tango argentino, participated in the Granada Festival conducting his orchestra, and toward the end of his career, he was the arranger and conductor of a youth orchestra called El espejo de Aníbal Troilo, to which he gave the Pichuco style.

 He composed numerous pieces, such as Desconocida, Mi canción de ausencia, Miedo, Naturaleza muerta, Qué lejos mi Buenos Aires (when he was living in Caracas), El pibe de La Paternal, Preludio No. 3, Renacimiento, Réquiem para John F. Kennedy, Sombra de humo, and Trenza de ocho.
 Together with Fresedo and Lambertucci, he composed the 12 tangos that make up Los 10 mandamientos.

 In 1985, he composed, together with Domingo Federico and based on a text by Miguel Jubany, the tango opera Evita.
 Volveré y seré millones (Evita.
 I Will Return and Be Millions), which was recorded on a long-play album featuring performances by Carlos Acuña, Alberto Hidalgo, Hugo Marcel, Antonio Tormo, Nelly Vázquez, and Héctor Gagliardi.
 It is a popular opera in three continuous acts that received no impact and was never premiered.
 It consisted of pieces from different genres—songs, carnavalito, huella, malambo, marches, the milongas Damas de caridad and Milonga del 17, the tango Un llanto de piba, and the waltz La turbia ofensa.

 In 1954, he composed the music for the film Se necesita un hombre con cara de infeliz, directed by Homero Cárpena.